-Over the festive season we’re running a series of posts on the main Liberal Democrat challenges for 2011.
-You can find all the posts as they appear here.
+Over the festive season I’m running a series of posts on the main Liberal Democrat challenges for 2011.
+You can find all the posts in the series here.

 Getting economic policy right may be at the heart of the government’s long-term fate, and crucial for the country, but even if everything goes right the benefits are long-term ones – so to keep the coalition working well over the next year will require a steady supply of other good news and much work on internal communications.